 Why was Ellie Simmonds adopted?

-Ellie says: “Until now, it’s never emotionally affected me, it never made me feel rejected or ask why do my birth parents not want me.
+Ellie said: “Until now, it’s never emotionally affected me, it never made me feel rejected or ask why do my birth parents not want me.
 I’ve been so focussed on the future and never thought about it.”

-She adds: “One of the reasons for being given up for adoption is because of dwarfism and maybe it can be a factor of why my personality is like it is now, because of that rejection at the start.
+She added: “One of the reasons for being given up for adoption is because of dwarfism and maybe it can be a factor of why my personality is like it is now, because of that rejection at the start.
 Even if you do have a loving family being rejected straight away, like as soon as you were born.”

 After questioned started to “bubble up” about her real birth family, Ellie went in search of the truth about her bloodline.